 Finally, the virtual weather points are able to provide weather data continuously, without the risk of malfunctioning.

 On the other hand, the data obtained from virtual weather points can be less reliable than those obtained from physical weather stations, since they depend on forecast models that can sometimes be wrong.

 The data are simulated at a resolution of about 3 x 3 km: the lower reliability can be a limitation to their use, especially if farmers use forecast models with high sensitivity.

 The preference to adopt virtual or physical weather stations strictly depends on the cost-opportunity in the different farms’ situations.

 It is good to consider that the number of weather stations installed in the farm should be proportional to the number of microclimatic contexts in which the different fields are located.

 In fact, the data recorded by the weather stations should be representative of the fields with which they are associated: this means that in farms having contiguous fields and uniform location and exposure it may be sufficient to install a single weather station.

 On the other hand, in farms having fields scattered across several locations, a single weather station may not provide reliable data for all locations where the fields are situated.

-, installing and maintaining physical stations can be particularly expensive, while the level of accuracy required may be limited.
+Another consideration to keep in mind is that, in marginal or hard-to-access areas, installing and maintaining physical stations can be particularly expensive, while the level of accuracy required may be limited.

-in order to find a customized and effective solution.
+In each farm context, it is therefore necessary to make a careful analysis of technical needs and economic aspects in order to find a customized and effective solution.
 For example, one could install one physical weather station and use its data to improve the accuracy of virtual weather stations nearby.